top of page

 Colin.jpg

-Colin Bayley - Chair, Transport Working Group
+Colin Bayley - Chair, Transport & Out and About Working Group

-Salford
+Representing Salford

 I started volunteering in 2003 after my wife passed away.
 I joined Northern Counties Housing Association as their local area representative and later joined their Scrutiny Council where we would hold management to account regarding empty properties.
 Later the company joined forces with the Guinness Partnership.